arekbulski/Cameleonica/README.md

   Development notice
 ----------------------

-Code will be developed in Python/Cython or .NET/Mono depending on further testing.
-Documentation is created in LibreOffice writer and XMind mind mapping tool.
+Code will be developed in .NET/Mono.
+Documentation is created in LibreOffice and XMind.
 User experience design will be done in Glade.

 Referenced documentation is a local copy of published articles, a good read that has some interesting ideas.
 There are also some random notes, few wallpapers, and other junk you can ignore.